emersonrp/bindcontrol/README.md

     * Optional /say feedback with per-inspiration-type custom colors

 * Mastermind / Pet Binds
-    * Features to help name pets uniquely, required for most of BindControl's Mastermind bind styles.
+    * Features to help name pets uniquely, required for most of BindControl's Mastermind bind styles
         * BindControl will detect and warn if names are inadequately different / unique for by-name use
         * BindControl can create a keybind to rename your pets to match BindControl's config instead of doing it manually in-game
     * By-name pet selection - <i>requires uniquely-named pets</i>